equinor/data-science-template/README.md

 * In the review pane click *run*

 You are now setup for CI and automated test / building.
 You should verify the badge link in this README corresponds with your DevOps project, and as a further step might setup any release pipelines for automated deployment.

+At this stage the build pipeline doesn't include MLOps steps, although these can be added based uon your needs.

 ### Finally